akshatrb/Clevernote/README.md

 - Uploaded it over github and pulled the master branch to my server.

-- Tech involved include AWS EC2 Ubuntu image, Elastic IP load balancer, Virtual Hosting through ApacheV2, Confd Configuration, Version Control and DNS Config.
+### Tech involved include
+1. AWS EC2 Ubuntu image
+2. Elastic IP load balancer
+3. Virtual Hosting through ApacheV2
+4. Confd Configuration
+5. Version Control
+6. DNS Config
 ## Environment Variables

 Just mention the port on which the application is supposed to run